deekshasinghal326/KotlinCheatSheet/README.md

 In this example, we create a `PhantomReference` to the `myObject` instance.
 This is a type of reference that is enqueued when the object to which it refers is about to be finalized by the garbage collector.
 We need to specify a reference queue (`myRefQueue` in this example) where the reference will be enqueued when the object is about to be garbage collected.

 Note that in all of these examples, we need to ensure that there is at least one strong reference to the object at some point to prevent it from being garbage collected prematurely.

+Difference between rxjava and coroutine:->

+RxJava and Coroutines are two popular concurrency frameworks used in modern Android and Java development.
+They both aim to simplify asynchronous programming and make it more efficient, but they approach the problem differently.

+RxJava is a reactive programming framework that uses the Observer pattern to enable composition and manipulation of asynchronous streams of events.
+It allows you to create a stream of events, subscribe to it, and transform, filter or combine the events in various ways.
+RxJava is known for its powerful and expressive API, which enables developers to write complex asynchronous code in a concise and readable manner.

+On the other hand, Coroutines are a language feature introduced in Kotlin that allows you to write asynchronous code in a sequential, synchronous-like style.
+Coroutines provide a lightweight, structured concurrency approach to asynchronous programming, which makes it easy to write non-blocking code that is both concise and readable.
+Coroutines are designed to work seamlessly with Kotlin's other language features, such as lambdas and higher-order functions, making them a natural fit for Kotlin developers.

+While both RxJava and Coroutines can be used for similar use cases, they have some key differences.
+RxJava is more suited for complex, event-driven scenarios where you need to handle multiple streams of events and perform complex transformations on them.
+Coroutines are better suited for simple, linear, and sequential tasks that require low overhead and efficient thread usage.

+In conclusion, both RxJava and Coroutines are powerful tools that can help you write efficient, non-blocking, and concurrent code in Android and Java.
+The choice between them depends on the specific use case and the developer's preferences and experience.